smartboyhw/ibus-cangjie-web/get_involved.rst

 Basic Python 3 skills should be all you need to start hacking on IBus Cangjie.
-However, some things might need to be done in `libcangjie`_, the underlying library providing the Cangjie mappingi, or `pycangjie`_, its Python bindings.
+However, some things might need to be done in `libcangjie`_, the underlying library providing the Cangjie mapping, or `pycangjie`_, its Python bindings.
 These will require some C++ and Cython knowledge respectively, but nothing terrible.